 - And, of course, a mobile-responsive design.

-Just for reference on website design price Singapore, if you go with an individual freelancer, you’re likely looking at around SGD 3,000 to SGD 10,000.
-If you partner with a full-service web design agency, the web design and development cost is usually higher, falling anywhere between SGD 6,000 and SGD 20,000+.
+Just for reference on website design cost in Singapore, if you go with an individual freelancer, you’re likely looking at around SGD 3,000 to SGD 10,000.
+If you partner with a full-service ecommerce web design agency, the cost of website design is usually higher, falling anywhere between SGD 6,000 and SGD 20,000+.

 3. Custom-Built or Web Applications (Bespoke Solutions)